mamadmr/BP_project/README.md

 this file contains a class, named SearchDate your can search for different date with different methods

 ### search payment_methods
-this file contains a class, named SearchPaymentMethod you can search for diffrent payment_methods with their name and number
+this file contains a class, named SearchPaymentMethod you can search for different payment_methods with their name and number

 ### search_place
 this file is for search for different places with different methods